 Annie Kennedy, BA

 Ms. Kennedy is a former birth doula, founding president of PALS Doulas in Seattle and the founding president of DONA International (previously known as Doulas of North America).
-She currently is Director of the Simkin Center for Allied Birth Vocations at Bastyr University.
+She formerly served as the Director of the Simkin Center for Allied Birth Vocations at Bastyr University.
 Her mother’s public health nursing stories of birth, the study of humanities and systems thinking fueled her interest; and the guidance of inspiring mentors and colleagues cemented it for life.
-She is forever grateful for the privilege of receiving doula and midwifery care for the birth of her daughter, a privilege all women deserve.
+She is forever grateful for the privilege of receiving doula and midwifery care for the birth of her daughter, a privilege all people deserve.